fieldtrip/website/tutorial/mvpa_light.md

 An important distinction is between _global_ vs _nested_ preprocessing: In _global_ preprocessing, an operation is applied to the whole dataset (including both train and test data) at once before classification is done.
 This holds the possibility of information transfer between train and test set, since the operation applied to the train data is affected by the properties of the test data.

 Nested preprocessing avoids this by obtaining the parameters for an operation solely from the train data.
 The parameters (e.g. principal components) extracted from the train set are then applied to the test set.
 This assures that no information from the test set goes into the preprocessing of the train data.
 Nested preprocessing can be triggered by using the `cfg.mvpa.preprocess` field.
 Let us first copy-paste the code used for the classification of the ERP peak from the beginning of this tutorial

     cfg = [] ;
     cfg.method          = 'mvpa';
+    cfg.features        = 'chan';
+    cfg.latency         = [0.5, 0.7];
+    cfg.avgovertime     = 'yes';
+    cfg.design          = [ones(nFIC,1); 2*ones(nFC,1); 3*ones(nIC,1)];
     cfg.mvpa            = [];
-    cfg.mvpa.features   = 'chan';
     cfg.mvpa.classifier = 'multiclass_lda';
     cfg.mvpa.metric     = 'accuracy';
     cfg.mvpa.k          = 3;
-    cfg.latency         = [0.5, 0.7];
-    cfg.avgovertime     = 'yes';
-    cfg.design          = [ones(nFIC,1); 2*ones(nFC,1); 3*ones(nIC,1)];

 To perform nested z-scoring, we add the following line

     cfg.mvpa.preprocess = 'zscore';

 Nested z-scoring means that the means and standard deviations are calculated on the train data and then applied to both the train and the test data.
 This assures that no information from the test set flows into the processing of the train set.
 The available preprocessing functions are listed in the [preprocess folder](https://github.com/treder/MVPA-Light/tree/master/preprocess) on the GitHub page.
 You can specify an operation by omitting `mv_preprocess_`.
 For instance, the file `mv_preprocess_demean` corresponds to the string `'demean'`.
 We can follow up the z-score with a Principal Components Analysis (PCA) by providing both strings as a cell array

     cfg.mvpa.preprocess = {'zscore' 'pca'};

 Preprocessing functions also have parameters that change their behaviour.
 For instance, in PCA the number of PCs is such a parameter.
 Its default value is 20.
 Studying the help of the PCA function

     help mv_preprocess_pca

 we see that the parameter `n` controls the number of PCs.
 To change it, you can use the `cfg.preprocess_param` field.
 Since our preprocessing pipeline contains two operations `cfg.preprocess_param` is a cell array with two elements.
 PCA is the second preprocessing operation, so we need to set the second cell.
 We can provide parameters as key-value pairs.
 For instance, to set the number of PCs `n = 10` we write:

     cfg.mvpa.preprocess_param = {};